EmergentMind/Aineko/README.md

     TorrentSync integration
     Reddit aggregateion.
 Detect saved/suggested threads from polis members and share them with the polis.
     Router integration. example, 'add MAC address' to white list.
+    Dynamic output capability so user can configure Aineko's language or 'tone' Quick notes with ability to recall last note for easy throw aways